smartbcity/connect-im/storybook/d2/user-reset-password-function/desc.md

-## UserResetPasswordFunction
+##  User Reset Password

-Sets a new password for the user.
+Type: `UserResetPasswordFunction`

+Send an email to a user for them to reset their password.